bizl/b-it-test/README.md

 ## How to Run the site (windows)
 - Checkout the git repository
 - Start command prompt and navigate to the web application root folder  <local-folder>\BoroughITTest\CustomerManager\CustomerManager.Web
 - Type "dotnet run".
-The site will build and display the server url and endpoint
+The site will build and display the server url and endpoint.
+If this hangs up press the space or any other key to get it moving.
 - Enter url in web browser
+- If any issues with database connection, update connection string in appSettings.json.
+Replace |DataDirectory| with the system file path to your web solution e.g. c\Dev\<path>\BoroughITTest\CustomerManager\CustomerManager.Web\App_Data\aspnet-CustomerManager.Web-53bc9b9d-9d6a-45d4-8429-2a2761773502.mdf
 - Register with username and password, then login